Interior Eigensolver Based on Rational Filter with Composite rule: Numerical experiment

-\Cref{fig:circuiterror} shows that the composite rule converges identically as that of the simple rule.
+\Cref{fig: circuiterror} shows that the composite rule converges in a similar fashion to the simple rule.
 This indicates that both the GMRES and the direct solver achieve sufficiently good accuracy.
-In most cases we have tested, the subspace iteration converges effectively, i.e., usually in a few iterations.
+In most cases we have tested, the subspace iteration converges effectively when many poles are used, i.e., usually in a few iterations.

+The composite rule establishes a trade-off between the number of matrix factorizations and the number of triangular solves in GMRES. \Cref{tab: circuitperformance} shows a comparison of the simple rule and the composite rule in two parts: runtime and memory.
+As shown in the last column of \cref{tab:circuitinformation}, the runtime ratio between the factorization and the triangular solve grows as the matrix size increases, which is because the matrix factorization is of higher order complexity compared to that of the triangular solve.
+Hence, reducing the number of factorizations as in the composite rule would be beneficial for large matrices.

+However, as shown in all cases of \cref{tab: circuitperformance}, the simple rule outperforms the composite rule in total runtime, because the solving time dominates.
+The domination comes from the increased number of subspace iterations, which is due to the denser spectrum of the larger case.
+It is hard to tell when the composite rule outperforms the simple rule for a specific case.
+The guidance is that when the factorization time dominates, the composite rule can help us substitute the solving time for the factorization time, which reduces the total runtime.

+Regarding the memory cost, the simple rule costs about $k_2$ times more than that of the composite rule.
+In these examples, we find that the simple rule with $n_x = 400$ already exceeds our memory limit, whereas the composite rule could solve eigenvalue problems with $n_x = 400$ or even larger.
+Another benefit of the composite rule is that it allows us to utilize $R_{c,r,k}(B^{-1}A)$ for large $k$ with limited memory.